toxydose/pnwgen/README.md

     python3 pnwgen.py [prefix] [suffix] [length]

-Note: the length you should specify is the length of generated sequence benween the prefix and the suffix, but not the length of the entire numbers that should appear in your wordlist
+Note: the length you should specify is the length of generated sequence between the prefix and the suffix, but not the length of the entire numbers that should appear in your wordlist

 output wordlist.txt size with standard 7-digits raw output: